-- 13.(a) Land uses are laid out in a logical and comprehensive manner that support the efficient use of land. - 13.(b) People are efficiently connected through the coordination of land use and transportation planning. - Built forms throughout the community 13.(c) enhance the overall experience for residents and visitors.
-Land use patterns minimize conflict between uses. protecting human health and safety. - 13.(d) Environmentally Sensitive Areas and lands with high cultural significance are protected from development.
+- 13.(a) Land uses are laid out in a logical and comprehensive manner that support the efficient use of land. - 13.(b) People are efficiently connected through the coordination of land use and transportation planning. - 13.(c) Built forms throughout the community enhance the overall experience for - residents and visitors.
+Land use patterns minimize conflict between uses, protecting human health and safety. - 13.(d) Environmentally Sensitive Areas and lands with high cultural significance are protected from development.

-GENERAL LAND USE POLICIES Granular Resource Extraction
+GENERAL LAND USE POLICIES

+Granular Resource Extraction

-- 13.1 The City will continue to support the extraction of gravel and acknowledge that gravel is an essential asset, and its local extraction is a more sustainable and economical option than importing gravel from outside the city. - 13.2 Stevens, in the northwest corner of Whitehorse will be a priority area for gravel extraction. - 13.3 In any designation except Future Planning, Greenspace, and Agriculture; the removal and off-site transport of granular resources may be considered as an interim land use.
+- 13.1 The City will continue to support the extraction of gravel and acknowledge that gravel is an essential asset, and its local extraction is a more sustainable and economical option than importing gravel from outside the city. - 13 2 In any designation except Future Planning, Greenspace, and Agriculture, the removal and off-site transport of granular resources may be considered as an interim land use.
 This use may be considered on lands designated for development that have an approved Master Plan. - This activity would require a Temporary Use Development Permit that will be reviewed and renewed in accordance with the Zoning Bylaw.

 ii.
-When determining permit regulations, the policies outlined in Section 15.12 Natural Resource Extraction should be reviewed and considered to minimize impacts on surrounding uses such as buffers, screening, and anticipated traffic volumes may be required.
+When determining permit regulations, the policies outlined in Section 15.13 Natural Resource Extraction should be reviewed and considered to minimize impacts on surrounding uses such as buffers, screening, and anticipated traffic volumes may be required.